michal-h21/make4ht/README.md

 ## Example

-The following configuration add support for the `biber` command, requires `common_domfilters` extension and requires MathML output for math.
+The following example of the configuration file adds support for the `biber` command, requires `common_domfilters` extension and requires MathML output for math.